varnsen-net/nfl-modeling/README.md

 Current status: trains a LightGBM classifier and tunes hyperparameters with the hyperopt library.

 ## Getting started
-Simply `bash setup.sh` and you're off to the races!
+Simply `bash run.sh` and you're off to the races!

 After training, you can view model scores in `/data/results`